 Oh my gosh...
 Wow.
 You made my week!!!
 What can I say, Jovonne?
 It warms my heart when I hear stories like yours.
 Indeed, I count myself as lucky for having YOU as my student.
 Thank you so much for your generous letter.

 For the latest news and updates about certification exams,

-*Money-back Guarantee OR you can retake as many courses as you want (both live and webinars) within a 6 month period.
+Guaranteed OR you can retake as many webinar courses as you want within a 4 month period after completing the initial review course.